Tragic Hero (film): Summary

-Ah-chai meets with Chu Lo-tai (Ko Chun-hsiung), his previous rival, now his business partner.
-Ah-chai warns Chu Lo-tai that perhaps Yung is becoming too powerful.
+The movie is set in 1980.
+Ah-chai meets with Chu Lo-tai, his previous rival, now his business partner.
+Ah-chai warns Chu Lo-tai that Yung is becoming too powerful.
 Chu Lo-tai acknowledges this threat and plots to have Yung assassinated.
-Chu Lo-tai and his gang meet for dinner and Chu confronts Yung angrily after another one of Yung's rude outbursts.
-Two of Chu's men draw their guns at Yung.
-Yung reaches for an oyster shell.
-At that signal, most of Chu Lo-tai's gang turn against him and Yung stabs Chu Lo-tai to death with a broken bottle.
-Yung now leads Chu's gang.
+Chu Lo-tai and his gang meet for dinner, where Yung stabs Chu Lo-tai to death with a broken bottle.
+Yung now leads Chu's gang and begins asserting his superiority over Ah-chai and his family.